emilyvertosick/Statistics-Course/docs/02-week2.md

 ## 1   386
 ```

-The `filter` function allows you to subset groups of data.
-The `filter` function takes a condition, similar to an `if_else` statement.
-However, `filter` only keeps observations in the data that meet that condition.

-For example, we can use `filter` to count the number of women in the dataset, or the number of operations on women at the main campus.
+In this example, we can use `filter` to count the number of women in the dataset, or the number of operations on women at the main campus.
 Don't forget that you need to use two equals signs here.

 ```r